#eql? and #equal? naming

 If you like it, let me know.
 Then I will provide a patch.

-#2 Updated by Thomas Sawyer almost 3 years ago
+#2 Updated by Thomas Sawyer about 3 years ago

 "Making them little more intuitive does not worth breaking millions of existing programs."

 That's true, but why does it have to be one or the other?
 Just,

 alias identical? equal?

 And let that be for a year or two while getting word out to people they should start to use #identical? instead of #equal? for future.
 After a year or two of that, add a warning to #equal?.
 And let that be for another couple of years.
 Only after that, in a new major version, e.g. Ruby 2.2, 2.3 or Ruby 3.0 or whatever, would #equal? actually change.
 Plenty of time for an orderly managed transition.

 It may seem minor, but little things add up.
 Why reject what is clearly an improvement just b/c it requires a managed transition?